How to Run Hill Repeats? (4 Amazing Hill Running Workouts)

 As you strengthen your hamstrings and gluteal muscles, you will be able to grab the surface beneath you more efficiently and, therefore, run faster.

 Also, uphill running is performed on the balls of your feet.
 That way you build strength that enables you a more explosive push off from the ground.
 By running on the balls of your feet, you spend less time on the surface and, as such, you run faster.

 Hill repeats are great training during a marathon preparation.
 Include hill repeats into your marathon training plan in order to reduce the risk of injury and to improve your speed, speed endurance, and endurance.

 Since they are a form of high-intensity training, it is enough to do hill repeats once a week.
 By doing multiple hard and more demanding training per week, you increase your risk of injury and overtraining, not allowing the body to recover.

 How to add hill repeats into your training plan?

-Include long hill repeats into the early or middle phase of your training plan, in order to build the necessary aerobic condition and improve your speed endurance and endurance.
+Include long hill repeats into the early or middle phase of your training plan, in order to build the necessary aerobic condition and improve your stamina, and endurance.